External Advisory Board

 Sunil Sinha, M.D.

 Sunil Sinha earned his M.B.A. from SIU in 1998.
-He currently serves as market medical director for Virginia of JenCare, which is a Medicare Advantage HMO joint venture between Humana and ChenMed Inc. Prior to joining JenCare, Dr. Sinha served as vice president for medical affairs at the Bon Secours Memorial Regional Medical Center.
+He currently serves as the vice president and chief medical officer for BJC Medical Group in St. Louis, MO.
+He previous served as the chief medical officer for Virginia of JenCare, which is a Medicare Advantage HMO joint venture between Humana and ChenMed Inc. Prior to joining JenCare, Dr. Sinha served as vice president for medical affairs at the Bon Secours Memorial Regional Medical Center.
 Sinha is board certified by the American Board of Internal Medicine, American Board of Quality Assurance and Utilization Review, American College of Healthcare Executives, and the American College of Physician Executives.
 He is past regent for Maryland for the American College of Healthcare Executives and elected to a three year term to the Board of Governors (2012-15).
 He received the CMS Administrator's Achievement Award in 2004 and the Administrator’s Citation Award in 2007.
 He has served on the American Board of Quality Assurance and Utilization Review Physicians.
 He was appointed by President Obama to serve a three year term as judge for the Malcolm Baldrige National Quality Award program and was appointed to serve on the editorial board of the Patient Safety and Quality Healthcare journal.
 He has served on the editorial board of the Journal of Healthcare Management as well.
 Sinha is a fellow of the American College of Physicians and a senior fellow of the Council for Excellence in Government and the Health Research Education Trust.
 He completed an Internal Medicine Residency at the Loyola University Medical Center in Chicago, where he served as associate chief resident and was recipient of the Intern of the Year Award.
 He also received a graduate certificate in Information Systems from the Johns Hopkins University Carey Business School.

 Robert J. Siracusano